 Conservation Work at Hluhluwe-iMfolozi Park (HiP)

-Wildlife ACT’s main focus in the Hluhluwe Section of HiP includes the monitoring of the African Wild Dogs, Lion and Elephant populations.
-During these monitoring sessions any incidental sightings of other endangered and priority species including Rhino, Cheetah, Vultures and Leopard, will also be recorded.
+Wildlife ACT’s main focus in the Hluhluwe Section of HiP includes the monitoring of the African Wild Dogs, Lion, Elephant and Rhino populations.
+During these monitoring sessions, any incidental sightings of other priority species including Cheetah, Vultures and Leopard, will also be recorded.

-Wildlife ACT’s main focus in the iMfolozi Section of HiP includes the monitoring of the African Wild Dogs, as well as Lions and Cheetah.
-During these monitoring sessions any incidental sightings of other endangered and priority species including Rhino, Elephant, Vultures and Leopard, will also be recorded.
+Wildlife ACT’s main focus in the iMfolozi Section of HiP includes the monitoring of the African Wild Dogs, as well as Lion, Elephant and Cheetah.
+During these monitoring sessions, any incidental sightings of other priority species including Rhino, Vultures and Leopard, will also be recorded.

 NOTE: A significant and very valuable component of all wildlife monitoring is the use of camera traps, since they provide extra “eyes” for us in the field, especially at night.
 On all our projects, the regular checking and rotation of camera sites, and downloading & sorting of camera trap images, forms an integral part of the monitoring work.